-2021 continues to be the year of the NFT.
+2022 continues to be the year of the NFT.
 Still, by-and-large, most people don’t understand why they matter or even what they are.
-Because of this and our recent launch of the unique NFT, we’re penning this post to help you understand the value of NFTs and where they fit into the crypto movement.
+We’re penning this post to help you understand the value of NFTs and where they fit into the crypto movement.

 Fundamentally, an NFT is any asset that lives in a blockchain network and can’t be seamlessly exchanged for another of its kind.
 Now let’s take that simple thought and extend it a bit.
 Consider the Krone.
 Any one of its’ kind has the same value as any other.
 Consequently, it’s considered “fungible.”
 An NFT, by contrast, is considered “non-fungible.”
 It’s easy to understand why if you consider the current digital art movement.
 For a piece of art to become an NFT, it has to first exist in digital form, such as in a JPEG, then be “hashed” into a decentralized storage network.
 If you don’t already know what that is, just think of the Bitcoin network and how it stores data.
 Items like the date, originating location, and amount of a transaction are fed into a mathematical function called a “hashing algorithm” and spit out as randomized letters and numbers that look like a secret code.
 It’s this code that’s called a “hash” and hashes are highly secure because they’re the result of “one-way functions,” which just means it’s highly improbable that their outputs will ever be cracked.

 Think Bitcoins, Ether, and NFTs.
 Anything that’s stored on a blockchain exists as a hash.

 The JPEG, PNG, or other file that illustrates the NFT serves as the part that you, the user, actually sees.
 Put all of the above together and you’ve got the basics of what NFTs are today.
 Now, what’s left to discover is why they’re attaining such value.